roncli/LibWowAPI/README.markdown

    * Refactored Class objects for characters to be called CharacterClass.
    * Refactored Class objects for items to be called ItemClass.
 The ID field is now correctly called ClassID.
    * Refactored Subclass objects for items to be called ItemSubclass.
 The ID field is now correctly called SubclassID.
-   * Renamed Stat enumeration to ItemStat.
+   * Renamed Stat enumeration to ItemStatType.
+   * ItemStatType.FeralAttackPower was removed.
    * Refactored Stat objects for items to be called ItemStat.
    * Refactored Stats objects for characters to be called CharacterStats.
    * Refactored Member objects for guilds to be called GuildMember.